 Current college students and recent grads weigh in.

-My daughter’s heading into her junior year of college, so I asked her and her friends, plus other college students and some recent grads, what advice they’d give to incoming college freshman when it comes to packing.
+I’ve given my list of essentials to pack for college and gathered more suggestions from parents of college students.
+With my daughter heading into her junior year of college, I asked her and her friends, plus other college students and some recent grads, what advice they’d give to incoming college freshman when it comes to packing.
 This is what they had to say.

 Don’t bring too much stuff Dorm rooms are ridiculously small.
 The suggestion is to bring a few of every kind of clothing item you might want to wear so you’re not without something, but not so much that you can’t fit everything in your dresser and closets.